 The concept of Only Make Believe developed out of Dena's desire to introduce children living with chronic illnesses and disabilities to the magical world of theater.
 Since trips to the theater proved to be too overwhelming for many of the children, Dena decided to bring the theater to them, helping to create a unique version of live theater in which each child plays an integral part in the production.
 With support and kindness from our supporters, Dena’s dream, in honor of her husband’s legacy, is now bringing live theatre to children in hospitals and care facilities in both New York and Washington D.C.

-The first OMB shows took place at the Rusk Institute’s Pediatric Unit at NYU Langone Medical Center and this past year were performed at 67 facilities/units in the New York metro area as well as ten in and around Washington D.C.
-In all, more than 68,400 sick children have sat in 4,814 shows.
+The first OMB shows took place at the Rusk Institute’s Pediatric Unit at NYU Langone Medical Center and this past year were performed at 45 facilities/units in the New York metro area as well as 15 in and around Washington D.C.
+In all, more than 77,188 children have starred in over 5,000 shows.